dhandesaurav52/Acoof/README.md

 1. Navigate to the [Service Accounts page in your Google Cloud Console](https://console.cloud.google.com/iam-admin/service-accounts?project=acoof-8e92d).
 2. Click **"+ CREATE SERVICE ACCOUNT"**.
 3. Enter a name like `github-deployer` and click **"CREATE AND CONTINUE"**.
-4. In the "Grant this service account access to project" step, add the following four roles one by one.
+4. In the "Grant this service account access to project" step, add the following five roles one by one.
 This is the complete and correct list:
     *   `Cloud Functions Admin`
     *   `Cloud Run Admin`
+    *   `Firebase Extensions Admin`
     *   `Firebase Hosting Admin`
     *   `Service Account User`
 5. Click **"CONTINUE"**, then click **"DONE"**.